pokitto/pokitto.github.io/library/display/drawline.md

 The y coordinate from where the line will start.

 ### x1
-The x coordinate from where the line will end.
+The x coordinate where the line will end.

 ### y1
-The y coordinate from where the line will end.
+The y coordinate where the line will end.

 ## Example